rwieruch/blog_robinwieruch_content/the-road-to-react-with-firebase-book.md

 {{% pin_it_image "react firebase book" "img/posts/the-road-to-react-with-firebase-book/banner.jpg" "is-src-set" %}}

-Today I am thrilled to announce The Road to React with Firebase.
-What I started as tutorial in 2017 matured into an entire book with course material in late 2018.
-The tutorial is one of my most read articles on my website, well-received by everyone who went through it, so I thought to release it as full-blown book by adding plenty of content to it.

-I wrote the book because I have been using React and Firebase as minimal tech stack myself for a while now.
-It powers my business applications with just these two technologies and I heard several success stories from people using my tutorial as foundation to power their businesses as well.
-I wanted to give more people the opportunity to get started on realizing their ideas by mastering this minimal tech stack.
+Today, I am thrilled to announce The Road to React with Firebase, my book that started as a tutorial in 2017 and has evolved into course material.
+The tutorial has been one of the most-read and well-received articles on my website, and this gave me the idea to add enough content to make a complete volume.
+I have been using React and Firebase as minimal tech stack for a while.
+Just these two applications power my business applications, and I heard several success stories from readers who used my tutorials as a foundation to power their own businesses.
+I wanted to pass on what I had learned about minimal tech stacks to a wider audience.

-The best thing about the book: I **release it for free**.
-I think everyone should have the chance to learn Firebase, because it enables you to build full-fledged applications.
-The second best thing about the book is that I self-published it, which means it will be updated as often as possible, and that I can keep the PDF, EPUB, or MOBI versions in a state of constant improvement.
+**The book is free**, because I think everyone should have the chance to learn Firebase.
+Because I self-published it, I can update the PDF, EPUB, or MOBI versions as often as possible, and I can keep the e-book versions in a state of constant improvement.

 {{% package_box "The Road to React with Firebase" "Your journey to master web applications with a minimal tech stack to get you started with your business and MVPs."
 "Get the Book" "img/page/the-road-to-react-with-firebase-book.jpg" "https://roadtoreact.com/course-details?courseId=THE_ROAD_TO_REACT_WITH_FIREBASE" %}}